 You should seek medical attention after vaccination if:

 - You think you are having an allergic reaction.
 Call 000 if you experience severe symptoms, such as difficulty breathing, wheezing, a fast heartbeat or collapsing.

 - You are worried about a potential side effect or have new or unexpected symptoms.

 - You are experiencing severe and on-going headaches

 - You have experienced a side effect of the vaccine that has not gone away after a few days.

 See your regular healthcare provider for symptoms which are not urgent.

 You should report suspected adverse side effects to your vaccination provider or other healthcare professional.
 They will then make a formal report on your behalf to NT Health or directly to the Therapeutic Goods Administration (TGA).

 This year, you will need three vaccines to stay healthy – 1 flu vaccine and 2 COVID-19 vaccines.

-It is recommended you wait two weeks between the COVID-19 vaccination and the flu vaccination.
+It is recommended you wait seven days between the COVID-19 vaccination and the flu vaccination.